Meet the Dean

 ED 690G Community Engagement: Theory and Practice

-Dan W. Butin is an Associate Professor and Founding Dean of the School of Education at Merrimack College.
+Dan Butin is an Associate Professor and the Founding Dean of the School of Education & Social Policy at Merrimack College.

 He is the author and editor of more than sixty academic publications, including the books Service‐Learning in Theory and Practice: The Future of Community Engagement in Higher Education (2010), which won the 2010 Critics Choice Book Award of the American Educational Studies Association; Service‐Learning and Social Justice Education (2008); and Teaching Social Foundations of Education (2005).
 Prior to working in higher education, Dr. Butin was a middle school math and science teacher and the chief financial officer of Teach for America.
 He received his Ph.D. in Social Foundations of Education from the University of Virginia; a M.A. in Liberal Education from St. John’s College; and a B.S. in Management Science from the Massachusetts Institute of Technology.